 In 2000, Doris and Don Fisher in partnership with Mike Feinberg and Dave Levin, created the KIPP Foundation to grow the KIPP network by recruiting and training outstanding school leaders to open and operate KIPP schools.
-Since 1994, KIPP has grown from two teachers in a single classroom to more than 2,800 teachers serving more than 41,000 students in 125 schools across the country.
+Since 1994, KIPP has grown from two teachers in a single classroom to more than 3,000 teachers serving 50,000 students in 141 schools across the country.
 The KIPP Foundation, through its KIPP School Leadership Programs (KSLP), has trained more than 250 KIPP school leaders to open and/or operate locally-managed and locally-governed KIPP schools.
 Over time, KSLP has evolved to offer additional leadership development programs for those transitioning into other leadership roles within their school or region, such as grade-level chair, dean, assistant principal, successor school leader, chief academic officer, and executive director.

 In addition to offering robust professional development for leaders, the KIPP Foundation is responsible for defining and evaluating school and regional performance, assessing the readiness of KIPP regions to expand, and facilitating the exchange of data and effective practices across the KIPP network.

 KIPP schools are public charter schools that operate in accordance with a license agreement with the KIPP Foundation.
 Day-to-day operations are managed by KIPP local charter management organizations that hold the charter.
 The KIPP Foundation provides general management as well as specific operational support services.

 To create a respected, influential, and national network of public schools that are successful in helping students from educationally underserved communities develop the knowledge, skills, character and habits needed to succeed in college and the competitive world beyond.